CenterForSpatialResearch/mapping_architecture_urbanism_humanities/5_AnalysisTools.md

 #### Premise
 We are interested in looking at libraries in the Bronx as a public resource.
 We will use proximity based measures to the zones of impact (and potential impact) of libraries on Bronx residents from a number of different perspectives.
 First we want to evaluate which library branches are located within areas that have a high number of Spanish speaking residents.
 Then we will evaluate which libraries serve the greatest number of school children.

-#### Research questions:
+#### Research questions
 * Where are Bronx Library branches?
 * Which Library branch locations are within areas with a high number of Spanish speaking residents?
-* How many public schools are located within 1/4 mile of a library?
+* How many public schools are located within ¼ mile of a library?
 * Which five Libraries serve the most students?
 * What is the nearest library to each school?
 * How many people do these libraries serve?